iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 > This app is not trust worthy, each time I check this app it's not on.
 It has told me twice to turn on.
 I haven't touched it this app is not working properly.<br> :date: __2021-01-30 01:47:00__

 > Don't trust this.
 I called my local health department to get tested, so I can have an official documentation of my clear infection.
 I was told that the test is supposed to be free, but that later charges aren't excluded from the realm of possibility.
 They said the test is just for jobs, and satisfying personal interest or fears.
 So no pin, and no way of alerting others I may have come in contact with.
 Way to go NC, you screw poor people again.
 What a surprise.<br> :date: __2021-01-29 19:32:35__

-> It would be nice if I could update I've had an Exposure.<br> :date: __2021-01-29 16:28:54__

-> Bluetooth requires the user to validate the authenticate the process between devices.
-Apps can't do that automatically because it would bypass bluetooth security/encryption.
-If you paired it to a device it would remember it and reconnect when near or on like bluetooth in a car that you allowed too.<br> :date: __2021-01-28 18:20:35__

-> My app has not updated since January 15th at 7:04 a.m. so if I've been in contact with anyone that has notified the system then I'm just SOL.... in addition to the pins being so hard to get and to administer while you're sick...this was a good idea but has a lot of flaws... but I still wish mine would update... it worked fine for several several weeks and now no updates<br> :date: __2021-01-28 05:10:46__

-> Not effective.
-I was knowingly around several people that tested positive (my husband, for example) and the app never picked up on any of it or notified me.
-And yes...they all reported their positives to the app.<br> :date: __2021-01-28 01:48:53__

-> I found that the process to obtain and use a PIN was too much effort to put forth while I was sick with COVID.
-I notified people verbally instead - via mass text.. much less time involved.
-When ill with COVID, people are spending their precious time sleeping and NOT going through social media promopts to set up a PIN - very ineffective!
-I am also a nurse and mother of 2 - I've had the app since the beginning and have had NO notifications - again, ineffective.....<br> :date: __2021-01-26 08:10:49__